All Episodes

 In a February 2003 interview, Albright boasted to NBC, when we had the agreed framework, we did freeze those fuel rods.

-And had we not in the last years, we would have had somewhere people calculate 50 to 100 nuclear weapons.
+And had we not in the last years, we would have somewhere people calculate 50 to 100 nuclear weapons.

 So we had the path to 10-8, the path to October 8, and the nuclear test yesterday, not to mention the path to 9-11.

-I would remind Senator Hillary Clinton and other Democrats critical of the Bush administration's policies that the framework agreement her husband's administration negotiated was a failure, McCain said at a news conference after a campaign appearance for Republican Senate candidate Mike Bouchard.
+I would remind Senator Hillary Clinton and other Democrats critical of the Bush administration's policies that the framework agreement her husband's administration negotiated was a failure, McCain said, at a news conference after a campaign appearance for Republican Senate candidate Mike Bouchard.

 The Koreans received millions and millions in energy assistance.